 The funny thing is, I never forgot about those cute little cups cut from a slice of bread and baked in a little muffin tin.
 And then a couple of weeks ago I retrieved the recipe from cold storage and thought, why ever not?

-To say that this is easy is well, correct.
+To say that this is easy is, well, very true.
 So easy.
 It’s a perfect recipe for the pastry-averse or just a quick dessert when all you have in the house is some bread and ice cream (or Nutella or lemon curd).

 So here’s the deal, you take a piece of white bread (yes, it must be white bread), and cut out a couple of little rounds, about 2 1/4 inches or so.